The difference on the surface between a verified Facebook page and an unverified Facebook page is a simple check mark.

 I verified the page for a real estate agent that I work with using her cell phone number and it worked fine.
 However, another page that I tried to verify with my phone number did not work — even when I entered that information into the “Page Info” section of the Facebook page itself.

 This debate is part of an active thread in the Facebook community support.
-You can follow the question if you are interested in seeing Facebook’s response whenever they answer it.

 The other option if your phone number doesn’t work is to verify by documents.
 This is a slightly longer process, and Facebook is specific about what they allow as proof.
 Documents you can use include: